5 C’s of Desert Field Work

 4. Care

-Your physical, emotional and mental health are important to the success of field season.
-Physical health can include stretching in the morning and evening to avoid injury, inspecting your feet for blisters, splinters or other issues.
-This includes grooming: if water for bathing isn’t available, use baby wipes.
 Bring food & drinks that you want to eat.
 This isn’t the time to try a new diet.
 Your body needs nutrients and you need to eat.
 Food needs to be shelf stable to avoid food-borne pathogens.
 Please drink electrolytes to avoid electrolyte depletion.
-I recommend powdered gatorade.
-Lastly, let your crew members and/or crew lead know immediately if you are injured or aren’t feeling well.
+I'm a blue-flavor gatorade gal.
+Let your crew members and/or crew lead know immediately if you are injured or aren’t feeling well.

 5. Chaos

-Something will go wrong during field season, it is just a matter of when.
-It will likely be multiple flat tires two hours away from the nearest tire shop, a crew member’s allergic reaction, or crew member injury.
 I’ve found the best way to prepare for these situations is to have a personal first aid kit that holds your medications (OTC and prescribed), eye drops, bandaids, tweezers & needles (for removing splinters), alcohol wipes and neosporin.
 If you have asthma or severe allergies, inform your team members where your emergency medication is in your pack.
 Know where the nearest hospital, grocery store (water source), gas station and repair shop are.
-Some days are going to be really crappy and you will want to quit.
-Use this toolkit to limit that so you get that paycheck at the end of the season.
+Be prepared to bail out if you or your team's safety is comprimised--few jobs are worth not coming home to your loved ones and this isn't one of them.